Nigeria: Finance Minister advocates local saving culture

 She therefore assured that the SEC will provide the necessary support and every other assistance within its capacity to the National Working Group to ensure that their job is done in a timely and efficient manner.

-Recall that the Capital Market Masterplan proposed the National Savings Strategy (NSS) as one of the key initiatives to drive capital formation and investment necessary to support entrepreneurs and enterprise development in the urgent task of diversifying the economy and deepening the Capital Market.
-To lift the equity markets, galvanize new start-ups and expand existing projects, there should be deliberate provision of naira based risk capital.
-In essence nurturing, growing and channelling domestic savings to fund the creation of new enterprises will result in rapid economic growth, diversification of the economy, acceleration in the rate of job creation and increasing the productivity and output of the Nigerian economy.
+The Capital Market Masterplan proposed the National Savings Strategy (NSS) as one of the key initiatives to drive capital formation and investment necessary to support entrepreneurs and enterprise development in the urgent task of diversifying the economy and deepening the Capital Market.

 Leave a Reply